nadrianstoica/NIST-Editor/README.md

 ## Comprehensive ANSI/NIST Biometric File Viewer, Editor, Validator and Analysis Tool

-**NIST Editor** is a professional Windows desktop application for viewing, editing, validating, converting and analyzing ANSI/NIST biometric files.
+**NIST Editor** by Adrian Stoica (nadrianstoica) is a Windows desktop application for viewing, editing, validating, converting and analyzing ANSI/NIST-ITL biometric files, including fingerprint, facial, iris and other biometric records.
-The application processes ANSI/NIST-ITL files using traditional binary or NIEM-conformant XML encodings.

 It has been designed for: